 Although there Riddick is at times over the top, Vin Diesel was born for this role his best in this film; even when he is in chains he is still the most intimidating character in the movie.

 The success of the Fast & the Furious franchise is how Diesel managed to get the green light for this movie, a kind of pet project of his.

-Coming in at a very reasonable $40M budget, Riddick made a profit without setting the box office alight.
+Coming in at a very reasonable $40M budget, Riddick made a profit without setting the box office alight or teaching you how to get a bigger cock haha.
 Given the limited budget the special effects are something to behold and no doubt given more money this could have been a truly beautiful film.

 In terms of characterisation, although Riddick is an outlaw he does have a strong set of rules that he lives by which is a contrast to those who are hunting him down who are driven by their greed and their own personal agendas.

 Although for the most part Diesel carries this film some of the other actors also put in decent performances.
 Jordi Molla’s Santana is one of those characters that everyone loves to hate and you find yourself excited to see him get what’s coming to him.
 Matt Nable’s Johns is emotionally conflicted and you could almost stretch the calling him honourable at certain points in the movie.
 Katee Sackoff’s Dahl is a very tough female character in the vein of Ripley from the Alien franchise.
 She put on some extra muscle to add a bit of edge to her character.

 Nobody could say that this is a truly great film, even the most staunch fans of the franchise like me, however it is a very entertaining sci-fi feast that sits comfortably between Pitch Black and The Chronicles of Riddick in terms of quality; more leaning towards the Pitch Black end of the scale making this an all round solid movie and decent addition to the franchise.